Image Steganography Example: How I Created an Attack

 Image Steganography Blog Post Graphic

 A cyber attack using image steganography techniques refers to the practice of cybercriminals hiding malicious code within an innocent-looking image file.
 For example, a standard JPEG photo contains several megabytes of pixel data, allowing an attacker to alter several pixels to embed malicious code.
 The changes are so subtle that human eyesight cannot detect them, and it would be very time-consuming for machines to scan every image for hidden data, especially when the threat is unknown, so the machines do not know what they should be searching for.
 Like all malware, image steganography can be used to hide the payload within the code itself, or the code can call additional code or executables associated with attacks.
-See our previous post for more details about image steganography threats, including its history and examples.

 Image steganography attacks are extremely easy to implement, especially with DIY toolkits widely available online and hundreds of free apps on the market.
 Anyone with malicious intent has the potential to abuse image steganography and cause much damage to a target.
 Let’s explore how simple it is to hide text in an image using steganography.